mui/material-ui/docs/src/pages/demos/tables/tables.md

 Checkboxes should accompany each row if the user needs to select or manipulate data.

+For accessibility, the first column is set to be a `<th>` element, with a `scope` of `"row"`.
+This enables screen readers to identify a cell's value by it's row and column name.

 ## Simple Table

 A simple example with no frills.